viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

   This interface must be clocked by the output ui_clk from the MIG (in our case it is ¼ of the DDR3 RAM clock, i.e. 81.25 MHz).

 > [!IMPORTANT]
-> Please understand that in this design I'm "overclocking" AXI GPIO and AXI UART Lite.
+> Please understand that in this design I'm "overclocking" AXI GPIO and AXI UART Lite IPs.
 Documentation for these IPs states that on the slowest speed grade Artix-7 (which is the one used on the Arty A7 board), the maximum AXI clock is 120 MHz.
 See AXI GPIO Product Guide [PG144](https://docs.xilinx.com/v/u/en-US/pg144-axi-gpio), [Table 2-1](https://docs.xilinx.com/pdf-viewer?file=https%3A%2F%2Fdocs.xilinx.com%2Fapi%2Fkhub%2Fdocuments%2F0c0ItRCmnYkoHpcYUCPkEA%2Fcontent%3FFt-Calling-App%3Dft%252Fturnkey-portal%26Ft-Calling-App-Version%3D4.2.26%26filename%3Dpg144-axi-gpio.pdf#G5.306784).
 > Nevertheless, by chance, in this case, the AXI GPIO manages to run at 200 MHz.
 This is absolutely not guaranteed in other designs.
 >
-> **Warning:** I experienced that **AXI Quad SPI doesn't run well at 200 MHz**.
-In another design of mine, which uses AXI SPI, I had to clock the Master AXI interfaces of perif_interconnect at 90 MHz to get AXI SPI working reliably (MicroBlaze and its side of Slave AXI interfaces on perif_interconnect worked OK on 200 MHz).
+> **Warning:** I experienced that **AXI Quad SPI doesn't run well above 120 MHz**.
+In another design of mine, which uses AXI SPI, I had to clock the Master AXI interfaces of perif_interconnect at 120 MHz and MicroBlaze at 160 MHz to get AXI SPI working 100% reliably.
 > As always, "the golden rule" applies here: If things don't work, lower the frequency.

 - It's OK that the ram_interconnect has the Master interface running on 81.25 MHz and Slave interfaces running on 200 MHz.
 One of the AXI Interconnect features is providing a bridge over two different clock domains.